Galileo project: Ganymede

-The largest of the Galilean moons with a diameter of 2620 km, Ganymede is larger than Earth's moon, the dwarf planet Pluto or the planet Mercury.
+The largest of the Galilean moons with a radius of 2620 km, Ganymede is larger than Earth's moon, the dwarf planet Pluto or the planet Mercury.
 It is the largest of the moons in the Solar system that are characterized by large amounts of water ice, which also includes Saturn's moon Titan, and Neptune's moon Triton.
 Ganymede has three times as much water for its mass as Earth has.

-When Galileo entered Jovian orbit, it did so at an inclination to the Jovian equator, and therefore the orbital plane of the four Galilean moons.
+When Galileo entered Jovian orbit, it did so at an orbital inclination to the Jovian equator, and therefore in the orbital plane of the four Galilean moons.
 To transfer orbit while conserving propellant, two slingshot maneuvers were performed.
-On G1, the gravity of Ganymede was used to slow the spacecraft's orbital period from 21 to 72 days to allow for more encounters and to take Galileo out of the more intense regions of radiation.
+On G1, the gravity of Ganymede was used to slow the spacecraft's orbital period from 210 to 72 days to allow for more encounters and to take Galileo out of the more intense regions of radiation.
 On G2, the gravity assist was employed to put it into a coplanar orbit to permit subsequent encounters with Io, Europa and Callisto.

 Although the primary purpose of G1 and G2 was navigational, the opportunity to make some observations was not missed.
-The plasma wave experiment and the magnetometer detected a magnetic field with a strength of about 750 nT, more than strong enough to create a separate magnetosphere within that of Jupiter.
+The plasma-wave experiment and the magnetometer detected a magnetic field with a strength of about 750 nT, more than strong enough to create a separate magnetosphere within that of Jupiter.
 This was the first time that a magnetic field had ever been detected on a moon contained within the magnetosphere of its host planet.
 This discovery led naturally to questions about its origin.
-The evidence pointed to an iron or iron sulphide core and mantle 400 to 1,300 km below the surface, encased in ice.
-Margaret Kivelson, the scientist in charge of the magnetometer experiment felt that the induced magnetic field required an iron core, and speculated that an electrically conductive layer was required, possibly a brine ocean 200 km below the surface.
+The evidence pointed to an iron or iron sulfide core and mantle 400 to 1,300 km below the surface, encased in ice.
+Margaret Kivelson, the scientist in charge of the magnetometer experiment, contended that the induced magnetic field required an iron core, and speculated that an electrically conductive layer was required, possibly a brine ocean 200 km below the surface.

 Galileo returned to Ganymede on orbits G7 and G9 in April and May 1997, and on G28 and G29 in May and December 2000 on the GMM.
-Images of the surface revealed two types of terrain: highly cratered dark regions, and grooved terrain sulcus.
+Images of the surface revealed two types of terrain: highly cratered dark regions and grooved terrain sulcus.
 Images of the Arbela Sulcus taken on G28 made Ganymede look more like Europa, but tidal flexing could not provide sufficient heat to keep water in liquid form on Ganymede, although it may have made a contribution.
 One possibility was radioactivity, which might provide sufficient heat for liquid water to exist 50 to 200 km below the surface.
 Another possibility was volcanism.
 Slushy water or ice reaching the surface would quickly freeze over, creating areas of a relatively smooth surface.